COS301-SE-2021/Ptarmigan/README.txt

 Luke Bradford: Luke is an enthusiastic and diligent member of our team.
 He is experienced with a wide variety of technologies and is eager for the opportunity to work.

 Richard Reinier Mouton: Reinier excels when working in a team and is incredibility accommodating.
 He works well under pressure and always ensure that his work is of the highest quality.
-He has a deep interest in artificial intelligence and thus is incredibly excited for the opportunity to work on this project.
+He has a deep interest in artificial intelligence.